nicktarallo/DiffTransformer/Classification/README.md

 * __Traditional/Multi-class__:
   * `python classification.py --model TRADITIONAL --task MULTICLASS --epochs 60 --num_heads 16 --run_on_test`

+In these four examples, the binary tasks are running on config B1-a from our report and the multi-class configs are running on config M2

 Epochs take a long time to run, so if you want to quickly see a plot you can just use `--epochs 2` to see the end result

+You can also just exclude all the additional parameters and just run on a basic 1 head, 1 layer, 100 FFNN size, and 25 epochs with these commands that will train faster:

+* __Differential/Binary__:
+  * `python classification.py --model DIFFERENTIAL --task BINARY --run_on_test`
+* __Differential/Multi-class__:
+  * `python classification.py --model DIFFERENTIAL --task MULTICLASS --run_on_test`
+* __Traditional/Binary__:
+  * `python classification.py --model TRADITIONAL --task BINARY --run_on_test`
+* __Traditional/Multi-class__:
+  * `python classification.py --model TRADITIONAL --task MULTICLASS --run_on_test`

 ## Outputs: